junit-pioneer/junit-pioneer/CONTRIBUTING.md

 To enforce the [branching strategy](#branching-strategy) pull requests from `master` will be closed.

+See the [appendix](#appendix) to create a fork, make changes and open a pull request.

 ### Merging

 A pull request is accepted by squashing the commits and fast-forwarding master, making each bug fix or feature appear atomically on master.